-- 6. Audit reporting is the visible output for the annual audit.
-All annual audit plans and the outputs as detailed in Exhibit 2, and any other outputs on matters of public interest will be published on our website: www.audit-scotland.gov.uk. - 7.
+- 5. Audit reporting is the visible output for the annual audit.
+All annual audit plans and the outputs as detailed in Exhibit 2, and any other outputs on matters of public interest will be published on our website: www.audit-scotland.gov.uk. - 6.
 Matters arising from our audit will be reported on a timely basis and will include agreed action plans.
-Draft management reports will be issued to the relevant officer(s) to confirm factual accuracy. - 8.
-We will provide an independent auditor's report to Scottish Borders Council and the Accounts Commission setting out our opinions on the annual accounts.
-We will also provide the council and the Controller of Audit with an annual audit report containing observations and recommendations on significant matters which have arisen during the audit.
+Draft management reports will be issued to the relevant officer(s) to confirm factual accuracy. - 7.
+We will provide an independent auditor's report to the council and Accounts Commission setting out our opinions on the annual accounts.
+We will also provide the council and Controller of Audit with an annual report on the audit containing observations and recommendations on significant matters which have arisen during the audit.

-Exhibit 2 2018/19 Audit outputs
+Exhibit 2 2019/20 Audit outputs

-Audit Output Target date Committee Date Annual Audit Plan 1 March 2019 11 March 2019 Interim Management Report 17 June 2019 25 June 2019 National Fraud Initiative (NFI) return 30 June 2019 N/A Bus Operators grant certification 30 June 2019 N/A Education Maintenance Allowance grant certification 31 July 2019 N/A Annual Audit Report 16 September 2019 23 September 2019 (TBC) Signed Independent Auditor's Report 27 September 2019 (TBC) N/A Whole of Government Accounts return certification 30 September 2019 N/A Non Domestic Rate return certification 6 October 2019 N/A Housing Benefits return certification 29 November 2019 N/A Source: Audit Scotland
+Audit Output Target date Committee Date Annual Audit Plan 31 January 2020 10 February 2020 Interim Management Report 1 May 2020 11 May 2020 National Fraud Initiative (NFI) return 28 February 2020 N/A Bus Operators grant certification 30 June 2020 N/A Education Maintenance Allowance grant certification 31 July 2020 N/A Annual Audit Report 11 September 2020 21 September 2020 Signed Independent Auditor's Report 25 September 2020 N/A Whole of Government Accounts return certification 30 September 2020 N/A Non Domestic Rate return certification 2 October 2020 N/A Housing Benefits return certification 30 November 2020 N/A Source: Audit Sectland